-New Greek coronavirus cases include cruise passengers and migrant mum
+New Greek coronavirus cases include ship crew and migrant mum

 She had been in a migrant camp on the Greek mainland which hosts up to 2,500 people.

-Nobody else at the camp had tested positive, migration ministry sources said.
-The camp has an isolation area for coronavirus patients, the sources added.
+Nobody else at the camp has tested positive, migration ministry sources said.
+The camp has an isolation area for coronavirus patients should the need arise, the sources added.

 “Authorities are tracing her recent contacts,” Health Ministry representative Sotiris Tsiodras told reporters.
-He said a person who lived with the woman had also tested negative.
+He said a person who lived with the woman had tested negative.

 Greece, which reported its first coronavirus case at the end of February, has reported 1,314 cases so far.
 In total, 49 people have died.

+It arrived from Turkey and was initially headed to Spain but following transport restrictions imposed against the spread of COVID-19 it was unclear where it would sail next, the official said.

+Crisis Management minister Nikos Hardalis said on Tuesday that Greece could set up floating hospital ships if needed in the future to halt the spread of the virus on its islands.

-Reporting by Lefteris Papadimas; Editing by Nick Macfie
+Reporting by Lefteris Papadimas; Additional reporting Renee Maltezou; Editing by Nick Macfie and Gareth Jones